royalprince21/British-Airways-Buying-Behaviour-ML/readme.md

-# ✈️ British Airways Customer Booking Prediction System
+ # ✈️ British Airways Customer Booking Prediction using Machine Learning

 Developed as part of the Virtual Data Science Internship associated with British Airways and DSTI - School of Engineering, this project focuses on predicting whether a customer will successfully complete a flight booking using Machine Learning techniques.